Satyamgupta002/FoodGift/README.md

 ### 📍 Smart Location-Based NGO Matching

-Instead of displaying every donation request to every NGO, FoodGift uses geographical coordinates to identify NGOs operating within the donor's selected radius.
-This ensures that only organizations capable of collecting the donation receive the request, reducing unnecessary notifications and improving pickup efficiency.
+Instead of displaying every donation request to every NGO, FoodGift uses geographical coordinates to identify NGOs within the donor's configured service radius, ensuring only eligible organizations receive requests and improving pickup efficiency.

 ### ⏳ Automated Donation Expiry Using Background Jobs

 Every donation request has a predefined expiry time.
-Rather than periodically scanning the database using cron jobs, FoodGift schedules delayed background jobs using **BullMQ** and **Redis**.
-Once the expiry time is reached, the donation is automatically marked as expired, making the system more scalable and efficient.
+Instead of periodically scanning the database with cron jobs, FoodGift uses **BullMQ** and **Redis** to schedule delayed background jobs that automatically expire donations, making the system more scalable and efficient.

 ### 🔐 OTP-Based Pickup Verification

-To ensure that donations are handed over only to the NGO that accepted the request, FoodGift introduces an OTP-based verification mechanism.
-After an NGO accepts a donation, the donor can generate a time-limited OTP, which is verified before marking the donation as successfully picked up.
-This prevents accidental or unauthorized completion of requests.
+After an NGO accepts a donation, the donor generates a time-limited OTP that must be verified before marking the donation as picked up, ensuring secure handovers and preventing unauthorized completion.

 ### 🔔 In-App Notification System